 OTR: Those who were doctors and lawyers in America went to Halifax where they even swept floors, because there was really nothing there.

 DJKR: Halifax is like the Takila of Canada.
 There is really nothing there.
 Have you been?
 Oh, it’s a terrible place.
 There is nothing there.

 (OTR now talks in Tibetan with another Tibetan tulku who was also present during this conversation).

-DJKR: OTR and he are talking about Trungpa Rinpoche’s lineage connections with the Karmapa lineage, with the Sechen Kongtrul lineage, and all of that.
+DJKR (to student taking nots): OTR and he are talking about Trungpa Rinpoche’s lineage connections … with the Karmapa lineage, with the Shechen Kongtrul lineage, and all of that.
 OTR says he is sad that the Sakyong is not continuing the lineages, teachings, style, and nuances of Trungpa Rinpoche — outer and inner.
 It’s a big loss.

 DJKR (to a Chinese student present during this conversation): Trungpa Rinpoche’s Sun Camp model is something that’s so important.
 I think China must do it, gathering kids in this way.

 OTR: I actually went to eat oryoki food.
 It’s like being born in the hell realm (laughs).

 DJKR: These Japanese models are actually quite good.
 I was just listening to Basho’s poetry.
 There are a lot of things to learn from that.